Posted on August 26, 2020

 Does your ophthalmology website feel old and outdated?
 Has it seen better days but you’re not really sure what’s wrong with it?

-There’s plenty that goes into making a website great but there are a few key pieces that can make your website stand out from the crowd.
-Keep reading for the top 5 non-negotiables that need to be on your ophthalmology website in 2020!
+There’s plenty that goes into making a website great but there are a few key pieces that can make your medical website stand out from the crowd.
+Keep reading for the top 5 non-negotiables that need to be on your ophthalmology website in 2022!

 1. Online Reviews